funkhaus/fuxt/README.md

 -   Get 404 page and Drafts/Previews working with Netlify: https://nuxtjs.org/api/configuration-generate/
     -   I think the move is to have /preview route that imports the needed page component?
 Something like this: https://forum.vuejs.org/t/getting-component-name-giving-a-route/51271
 -   Document how new IP geolocation plugin works.
 Include example for organizing around regions.
--   Update to work with new Nuxt auto component importer
--   Move utils/tools.js into individual files.
+-   Move a lot of this file into the Wiki for the repo
--   Update docs to reflect Gutenberg support.